object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

 .. note::

-    :numref:`Definition %s <bigO>` is a particular case of the big `O` notation, which you may already have seen in numerical analysis.
+    You may already have seen big O notation in numerical analysis.
 The distinction is that in analysing algorithmic complexity, the limit is taken as :math:`n` approaches infinity, while in numerical analysis the independent variable approaches 0.
 This difference between two closely related fields is often confusing, particularly since both disciplines conventionally leave out the limit.
 It's worth keeping in mind that the difference, because a numerical algorithm with :math:`O(h^4)` error is really rather good since `h` is small, but an algorithm with :math:`O(n^4)` cost is very expensive indeed!

 Amortised complexity and worst case complexity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~